home-assistant/developers.home-assistant/docs/internationalization/core.md

 #### Device automations

-The translation strings for device automations are defined under the `issues` key.
+The translation strings for device automations are defined under the `device_automation` key.
 An example strings file below describes the different supported keys.

 ```json
 {